 Damaged sea defences – Langstone Mill Pond to Wade Lane, Havant

-A recent inspection at Langstone Mill Pond has highlighted a damaged section of sea defence, approximately 15m in overall length, as documented in the follow photos and mapping.
+A recent inspection at Langstone Mill Pond has highlighted a damaged section of sea defence, approximately 15m in length, as documented in the following photos and map.
 Investigations have been undertaken by Coastal Partners to understand the interested authorities and parties’ views on this issue, which are summarised below.

 Interested Parties & Responsibilities